metrorailings/OwlBlog/content/posts/week-8-circa-picks.md

 #### _History_

-Last year, the Vikings and the Cowboys faced off against one another in Texas, though Dak Prescott wasn't the starting quarterback for the time.
+Last year, the Vikings and the Cowboys faced off against one another in Minnesota, though Dak Prescott wasn't the starting quarterback for the time.
 Also, the defense wasn't as well-coached at the time, what with Mike Nolan being the coordinator at the time.
 Dallas pulled out the win despite Kirk Cousins having a damn good game.
 I need to assess why, but I suspect Dallas found offensive success primarily by running the ball through Ezekiel Elliott.

 UPDATE: Watching the game now, I can clearly see Minnesota's offensive line getting housed by Dallas' front seven.
-Dallas is winning the trench battles on both sides of the ball, which is pretty impressive considering the Vikings offensive linemen were praised last year for their run blocking.
+In fact, Dallas is winning the trench battles on both sides of the ball, as evidenced by Ezekiel Elliott gaining more yards on his carries than Dalvin Cook.
+Then again, Minnesota is down their best pass rusher as well as a starting guard, so it's not a completely fair comparison.

 #### _Weather_

 Dome game

+***

+Undecided

+***

+**Dallas covers if**
+their offense and defensive lines can win a clear majority of battles against their Viking counterparts.
+The offensive line especially needs to hold strong, as Dak is dealing with a lingering ankle issue.

+**Minnesota covers if**
+the primetime spotlight and the roars of thousands of fans cheering for them gives them the requisite juice necessary to play in a manic state against an objectively better team in the Dallas Cowboys.